Target Species

 Limit: 3 per day

-Captains Comments: These fish are fun and feisty fish to catch.
+Captain’s Comments: These fish are fun and feisty fish to catch.
 Because they are schooled up looking for their rivers there’s usually a lot of action when fishing for Silvers.
 They are fished in the same manner as fishing for King Salmon.
-Click here for more information about Silver Salmon.

-Captains Comments: It’s a great trip if you’re short on time and want to try both.
+Captain’s Comments: It’s a great trip if you’re short on time and want to try both.
 With the limited time given to each species it’s harder to target larger halibut and usually we’re satisfied with the good eating Halibut.
-There’s than a change of gear and run to the Salmon grounds where you troll for Kings or Silvers depending on the time of year.
-Click here for more information about Combination trips.
+There’s then a change of gear and run to the Salmon grounds where you troll for Kings or Silvers depending on the time of year.

 Species: Winter King Salmon